@tauri-store/pinia - v3.7.0

 Strategy to use when filtering keys.

-• pick: Only the specified keys will be synced and saved.
+• pick: Only the specified keys will be synced.

-• omit: All keys will be synced and saved except the ones specified.
+• omit: All keys will be synced except the ones specified.

 You can also provide a custom function that will be called for each key.
-If the function returns true, the key will be saved and synced.
+If the function returns true, the key will be synced.

 The filtering is shallow, meaning that nested keys will not be filtered.